Nebraska produced 1.81 billion bushels of corn in 2019. Approximately 790 million bushels goes to ethanol production.

 Introduction

 Corn (Zea Mays) is a popular feedstock for ethanol production in the United States due to its abundance and relative ease of conversion to ethyl alcohol (ethanol).
 Corn and other high starch grains have been converted into ethanol for thousands of years, yet only in the past century has its use as fuel greatly expanded.
-Conversion includes grinding, cooking with enzymes, fermentation with yeast, distillation to remove water.
-For fuel ethanol two more steps are included; molecular sieve to remove the last of the water and denaturing to make the ethanol undrinkable.
+Conversion includes grinding, cooking with enzymes to break starches into indivual sugar molecules, fermentation with yeast, distillation to remove water.
+For fuel ethanol two more steps are included; molecular sieve to remove the last of the water and denaturing to make the ethanol undrinkable and thus not taxed as drinkable alcohol.

 Current Potential for Use as a Biofuel

 Corn grain makes a good biofuel feedstock due to its starch content and relative easy conversion to ethanol.
 Infrastructure to plant, harvest and store corn in mass quantities benefits the corn ethanol industry.
-Unlike sugarcane where squeezed sugar water can be directly fermented, corn starch must be cooked with alpha and gluco-amylase enzymes to convert the starch to simple sugars.
-Cellulosic feedstocks are even more recalcitrant and require time and energy to convert to simple sugars.
+Unlike sugarcane where squeezed sugar water can be directly fermented, corn starch must be cooked with alpha and gluco-amylase enzymes to break the starch to simple sugars.
+Cellulosic feedstocks are more recalcitrant and require more time different steps break cellulose into its simple sugars.

-Corn production in the U.S. reached record highs in 2014 with 14.2 billion bushels (National Ag Statistics Service).
-Using a corn to ethanol conversion of 2.8 gallons of ethanol from a bushel of corn total U.S. production of corn could produce approximately 38 billion gallons of ethanol which would provide approximately 26% of our 137 billion gallon per year gasoline consumption (Energy Information Administration).
-Using all of our corn for ethanol is not realistic and has not been proposed.
-Creating the 15 billion gallons under the RFS-2 would require 5.4 billion bushels or about 39% of our 2015 corn crop.
-One third of corn entering an ethanol biorefinery will leave as distillers grains which can be used to replace corn in cattle, swine, and poultry diets.
-This replacement of corn with distillers grains would change the numbers.
-It would require 27% of our 2015 corn crop.
-With a steady increase in yields the U.S. has the potential to increase corn ethanol production without expanding to new acres.
+Corn production in the U.S. reached record highs in 2021 with 15.1 billion bushels (National Ag Statistics Service).
+Using a corn to ethanol conversion of 2.8 gallons of ethanol from a bushel of corn total U.S. production of corn could produce approximately 42.2 billion gallons of ethanol.
+Compare this the US gasoline consumption in 2022 of 135 billion gallon per year (Energy Information Administration).
+Yet, using all of our corn for ethanol is not realistic and has not been proposed.
+Creating the 15.36 billion gallons under the RFS-2 would require 5.48 billion bushels or about 36% of our 2022 corn crop.
+Approximately one third of corn entering an ethanol biorefinery will leave as distillers grains which can be used to replace corn in cattle, swine, and poultry diets.
+This replacement of corn with distillers grains should be considered.
+When distillers are accounted for ethanol is made from 24% of our 2022 corn crop.
+Corn ethanol blending has shown some small increases due to expanding sales of 15% percent blends as compared to common 10% blends.

 Biology and Adaptation